Taskkill/parallise/README.md

 # parallise
-Simple module of function returning promise executed parallely and chainable in main context.
+Simple module of one function returning Promise, which content is executed parallely in web-worker and chainable in main context.

 It's still in development.